-There are many different ways to get to know the area better, from education centres to museums to guided woodland footpaths.
+There are many different ways to get to know better the area, from education centres to museums to guided woodland footpaths.
 In Cetica, for example, you can visit the Carbonaio Museum, while near Chitignano you can see the Museo della Polvere da Sparo e del Contrabando (the Museum of Gunpowder and Smuggling) where there is a guided walk through the Polveriera dell’Inferno.
 In Stia, you can visit the Woodland and Mountain Museum.
-To learn more about local traditions and culture, you should go to theMuseo della Casa Contadina (Peasant’s House Museum (Museo della Casa Contadina) in Castelnuovo.
+To learn more about local traditions and culture, you should go to theMuseo della Casa Contadina (Peasant’s House Museum) in Castelnuovo.

 The Ecomuseum circuit has something for everyone, be it nature, history, traditions or rural economy.
-Come and discover this special region and its rich cultural and natural traditions!